 3. Adjusts white and black

 You’ll want to use your scopes here, and you need to do each one at a time.
 Adjust the colors and levels to find true black or true white.
+Make your video look properly adjusted for white and black using any number of tools.
+Here's how to do it with Adobe Premiere's Lumetri Color tool:

 Your scopes will let you know if you’ve gone too high or too low with your levels, and you may need to adjust your RGB curves as well.